Abhiek187/ez-recipes-server/README.md

 ## Documentation

-Visit [SwaggerHub](https://app.swaggerhub.com/apis-docs/Abhiek187/ez-recipes/1.0.0) to view the OpenAPI docs for this API.
+Visit [Swagger UI](https://ez-recipes-server.onrender.com/) to view the OpenAPI docs for this API.

 ## Installing Locally